twoload/Software/education/DesignPattern_C++.md

 # Design Pattern C++
 ----------

+* Author : seokmin.kang
+* email : smkang@codenuri.co.kr
-* Author : CODENURI lecture book
+* company : CODENURI
 * Date : 2017.7.7

 # Separation of between things to be changed and not changed